 In non-matrimonial relationships a partner's right to the tenancy is not automatic and advice should be sought from the housing department.

-When you accept your tenancy from the council you agreed to give four weeks notice if you wished to leave.
-Notice should be given in writing and sent to the Housing Department.
+When you accepted your tenancy from the council you agreed to give four weeks notice when you wanted to to leave.
+Notice should be given in writing and a form that you can print off, complete and send to the housing department is included in the downloads section.

 Remember to tell the electricity, gas and telephone companies that you are moving, and let them know your forwarding address so that your final account can be sent on to you after a final reading is taken.
 It is also advisable for you to take final meter readings yourself.